MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-content-search-for-targeted-collections.md

 search.appverid: MOE150
 ms.assetid: e3cbc79c-5e97-43d3-8371-9fbc398cd92e
 ms.custom: seo-marvel-apr2020
-description: "In this article, you will learn how to use Content Search in Office 365 Security & Compliance Center to perform targeted collections."
+description: Use Content Search in the Security & Compliance Center to perform targeted collections, which ensure items are located in a specific mailbox or site folder.
 ---

 # Use Content Search in Office 365 for targeted collections